-- Complete and submit the Education Loan Contract Form.
+- Complete and submit the Financial Responsibility Contract.*

 What to Do After You’re Approved

-If you are approved to participate in the Youth Options program, you will receive a confirmation packet.
+If you are approved to participate in the Youth Options program, you will receive confirmation from the Youth Options Coordinator with instructions on how to register.
 You’ll then need to take the following steps: